Kaihua-Chen/diffusion-vas/README.md

 ## Finetuning on SAIL-VOS
 We currently support fine-tuning for both the amodal segmentation and content completion stages on SAIL-VOS, based on [Stable Video Diffusion](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt) and adapted from [SVD Xtend](https://github.com/pixeli99/SVD_Xtend).

 *Note: Please replace the paths in the commands with your own dataset and annotation paths.
-The annotations can be downloaded as shown in the Evaluation section.*
+The json annotations can be downloaded as shown in the Evaluation section.*

 **Amodal segmentation fine-tuning**